Yifueveding/yifueve.github.io/Pages/publications.md

 - Presented at IEEE PES General Meeing 2025 in July, 2025

+- Presented at New Jersey Institute of Technology in July, 2025

 - Accepted to present at INFORMS Workshop on Data Science 2025 in October, 2025

 ---